 Historically, amethyst was kept as a talisman as it was believed to counteract the effects of alcohol.
-The word amethyst derives from the ancient Greek amethustos, which translates plainly to not drunk.
+The word amethyst derives from the ancient Greek amethustos, which translates plainly to 'not drunk'.

 People believed that wearing an amethyst would save them from inebriation.
 The more affluent indulgers would sip from carved amethyst goblets or add powdered amethyst into their wine to keep their sobriety.

-The poem speaks of Bacchus, the Greek God of wine and beautiful maiden named Amethystos, who refused the advances of Bacchus and prayed to the Goddess Diana to keep her chaste.
+The poem speaks of Bacchus, the Greek god of wine and beautiful maiden named Amethystos, who refused the advances of Bacchus and prayed to the Goddess Diana to keep her chaste.
 To protect her, Diana transformed Amethystos into white crystal quartz.
-In frustration, Bacchus poured his wine over the crystals, dyeing them purple forevermore.

 The belief that amethyst is one of the worlds more precious gems can be linked back to antiquity.
-Amethyst was one of the twelve gemstones that were mounted in the Priestly Breastplate, cited in the Book of Exodus.
+Amethyst was one of the twelve gemstones mounted in the Priestly Breastplate, cited in the Book of Exodus.

 Cardinal gems held a value above all others due to their beauty and rarity.
 An abundant source of amethyst was found in Brazil in the eighteenth century and nowadays amethyst is widely accessible and ready to be enjoyed in all its regal beauty by gem and jewellery lovers worldwide. ■

 Cover Image quartz amethyst rough crystal from the Gem-A archive.

-Looking for the perfect festive gift for a December baby?
-Gem-A tutor Lily Faber FGA DGA EG considers the December birthstone tanzanite and how this relatively new gemstone compares to its purple and blue-hued rivals.
+Are you looking for the perfect festive gift for a December baby?
+Gem-A tutor Lily Faber FGA DGA EG considers tanzanite – one of three birthstones for December – and shares how this relatively new gemstone compares to its purple and blue-hued rivals.